 CQUniversity establishes a distance education study hub in Cannonvale at the TAFE Queensland North campus.

-CQUniversity and CQ TAFE merge, bringing together more than 125 years combined experience in the delivery of education and training and establishing Queensland’s most comprehensive university.
+CQUniversity and CQ TAFE merge, bringing together more than 125 years of combined experience in the delivery of education and training and establishing Queensland’s most comprehensive university.

 CQUniversity establishes another North Queensland distance education study centre in Townsville and opens further study hubs in Charters Towers, Perth and Karratha.